LinkedIn Sponsored Content GDPR Q2 2026 — B2B Lead-Gen Form Data Minimization, ICO Guidance & Advertiser Compliance Workflow

 B2B teams should treat Q2 2026 as an inflection point for Lead Gen practice maturity.
 Use the Policy Change Tracker for ongoing ICO updates and the LinkedIn Advertising Policies guide for platform-specific framework.

-"Prefilled fields convenience does not satisfy data minimization.
-Advertisers must justify each field against the specific processing purpose stated at form submission, regardless of how easy LinkedIn makes the prefill."
+Practitioners summarise the regulatory direction this way: prefill convenience does not satisfy data minimization, and advertisers should justify each field against the specific processing purpose stated at form submission, regardless of how easy a platform makes the prefill.
+This is a paraphrase of GDPR Article 5(1)(c) principles, not a verbatim ICO statement.

 Data Minimization in Form Design